Ashmita-rawat/fifa-2026-ml-predictor/README.md

 loss function is binary cross entropy for simulation I ran monte carlo with 10,000 runs

-got about 80% accuracy on training data which I think is pretty good for football matches!
+got about 80% accuracy on training data - though to be fair the dataset is only 128 matches so take this with a pinch of salt.
 Feel free to drop your opinions!

 the weights the model learned:
 - elo gap matters most (approx 55% of prediction)